kreshikhin/SciTuner/README.md

 So the result frequency divided by its harmonic order is used for estimation position of a note on the scale with selected pitch and tuning.
 This position is showed on display by `TuningView` and `FineTuningView`.

 Also `Processing` allows to take preview data with standing wave effect by phase shifting with value of a greatest frequency peak.
+This wave is showed by `SKView` and `TubeScene`.

 ![Screenshots][uml-image]